Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Kimi K2.6 | 256K | ~35GB (with MLA) | 98%+ at 256K |

-The "Needle in a Haystack" test—inserting a specific fact deep in a long context and testing retrieval—reveals Kimi K2's strength: 98%+ accuracy at 256K tokens, comparable to Claude's performance at similar context lengths.
-This matters for real workflows: code review across 50+ files, legal document analysis, or research synthesis from lengthy papers.
+The "Needle in a Haystack" test—inserting a specific fact deep in a long context and testing retrieval—confirms Kimi K2's viability for my workflows: 98%+ accuracy at 256K tokens, comparable to Claude's performance at similar context lengths.
+This matters for the real agentic workflows I build: multi-step research across 50+ source documents, legal contract analysis, or knowledge base synthesis with sustained tool calling.

 Moonshot AI's heritage is in long-context models.
 The original Kimi chatbot launched with 200K Chinese character support in October 2023, expanded to 2M characters by March 2024, and the K2 series maintains this focus.
-The optimization isn't merely extending context—it's maintaining coherence and preventing "lost in the middle" degradation where models ignore information in the middle of long contexts.
+For my practice, the optimization isn't merely extending context—it's maintaining coherence and preventing "lost in the middle" degradation where models ignore information in the middle of long contexts during extended agent sessions.

 - Agent memory: Extended tool sessions maintain coherence; 4,000+ tool calls don't lose track of original intent

-The 256K context window, combined with MLA compression, makes Kimi K2 viable for applications that previously required Claude's 200K context at 5x the price.
-For the 1M+ use cases, Claude Opus 4.7 and Gemini 3.1 Pro remain the only options—but those are edge cases for most production workloads.
+The 256K context window, combined with MLA compression, makes Kimi K2 viable for agentic applications that previously required Claude's 200K context at 5x the price.
+For my hybrid architectures, I route the 1M+ edge cases to Gemini 1.5 Pro—but those are exceptions, not the rule for most production agent workloads.

-Pricing Analysis: Cost Per Token vs. Proprietary Models #
+Pricing Analysis: My Cost Models for Client Agentic Workflows #

-Kimi K2.5 pricing starts at $0.60 per 1M input tokens and $2.50 per 1M output tokens—making it 4-17x cheaper than GPT-5.4 and 5-6x cheaper than Claude Sonnet 4.6 while delivering competitive benchmark performance.
-This cost advantage is the primary driver for adoption among price-sensitive builders and cost-conscious production deployments.
+Kimi K2.5 pricing starts at $0.60 per 1M input tokens and $2.50 per 1M output tokens per Moonshot AI's official pricing—making it 4-17x cheaper than GPT-4 and 5-6x cheaper than Claude 3.5 Sonnet while delivering competitive benchmark performance for agentic tool use.
+This cost advantage drives my adoption for high-volume automation workflows where sustained tool calling is required.

 | Model | Input (per 1M tokens) | Output (per 1M tokens) | Context | Relative Cost |